 Lisa is seasoned in writing and the Creative process, and partners with stakeholders to grow amazing brands through web, blog content and social media platforms.
-She has honed her creative skills working in multi-functional marketing capacities within a handful of small management consultancies as well as prominent organizations such as Dell EMC, Sun Life International, Crabtree & Evelyn LTD, The Boston Ballet, Powersoft, Sybase and EG&G Inc. Lisa approaches her work with an eye for quality and embraces and takes ownership of her work.
+She has honed her creative skills working in multi-functional marketing capacities within a handful of small management consultancies as well as prominent organizations such as Dell Technologies, Sun Life International, Crabtree & Evelyn LTD, The Boston Ballet, Powersoft, Sybase and EG&G Inc. Lisa approaches her work with an eye for quality and embraces and takes ownership of her work.

 Lisa considers Massachusetts her home, but has lived in Connecticut, Vermont, New York State and two other planets called Wyoming and Arizona.
 She earned a B.A. from Regis College and an MBA from Babson College, and holds a Master certificate in Reiki.